 Home to the premier and first International Dark Sky Park in the world, the Natural Bridges also has three expansive arches carved out of rocks.
 Situated at an elevation of 6500 feet, the park offers a respite from the heat of the summer than most of the other USA parks.

 Placed atop the Cedar Mesa, Natural Bridges, though difficult to access, is no less grand than its other famous counterparts in Utah.
 Hiking, stargazing, and canoeing are the principal outdoor activities here in a peaceful haven, a little off the beaten path.

 Set within San Juan County, the Navajo Tribal Park showcases ancient archeological wonders in the middle of some of the most iconic landmarks of the American West.
 The unparalleled scenic beauty here, ideally blends with the centuries-old history and tradition, making Navajo Tribal Park a unique travel getaway.

 With the surroundings shooting to fame during the making of the once-famous western movies, the park today is the focal point of all activity.
 Guided jeep tours, take visitors to all these prominent spots and the picturesque sandstone formations that once formed the background of the numerous films shot here.

 Four States corner

-When travel to Utah is considered, the exceptional air connectivity, makes getting there very easy.
-The various tourist centers and Welcome bureaus, are conveniently distributed all over Utah for the visitors.
-This only goes to ensure that all the travel related information is readily available for those interested in visiting Utah.
+When travel to Utah is considered, the exceptional air connectivity makes getting there very easy.
+The various tourist centers and Welcome bureaus are conveniently distributed all over Utah for visitors.
+This only goes to ensure that all the travel-related information is readily available for those interested in visiting Utah.

 Pin it for later